Who are you?

 Cheese.
-Coz I love stinky cheese.
-The more like old socks the better.
+I really love stinky cheese.
+The more it smells like old socks the better!
 It’s best on biscuits with chutney, especially a caramelised red onion chutney.
 Enough so that it squishes out and drips on your fingers and on the floor.
 I also love it in a risotto.
 Blue cheese stirred into pasta or risotto is just lovely!

 Celery… what’s the point of celery!
 It doesn’t even do anything.
-It’s just stringy, water, tasteless nothing which is only good for a door stop!
+It’s just stringy, water, tasteless nothing which is only good for using as a door stop!

 I once had a plate of Fruits de Mer in France which involved pulling heads off fishy things and sticking miniature forks into snail shells.
 It was lovely but weird!